Rabih az-Zubayr: Remains

 Diallo severed Rabih's head and brought it to the dying Lamy to prove Rabih's death.
 The head was placed on a pike and carried to Kousséri, where it was displayed on the walls.
 The fate of the rest of Rabih's body is not clear as different accounts tell different versions.
 Gentil reportedly wished to bury the body, but it was either trampled by the Bagirmi who had fought with the French or thrown in the Chari River.
 Later in 1900, Rabih's son Fadlallah unsuccessfully requested the restitution of his father's remains.

 Rabih's head on a pike was photographed at some point.
 The identity of the photographer is unknown, but was probably one of the French officers who had participated in the campaign.
 Many of the officers, including Gentil, are known to have taken photographs during the conflict.
 The photograph was displayed in Kousséri and circulated within the family and professional network of the French officers that had taken part in the campaign.
 In March 1901, the photograph was printed uncensored on the front page of the French newspaper L'Illustration.
 Only one original print of the photograph is known to have survived, found in a booklet once belonging to Émile de Cointet, one of the French soldiers on the campaign.
 The French artist Jean Lavée produced an engraving of the photograph which was published in Gentil's accounts of the campaign, first in the magazine Le Tour du Monde and then in Gentil's book La chute de l'empire de Rabah ("The Fall of Rabih's Empire").

 Rabih's skull was kept after its display at Kousséri and became a French war trophy.
 The skull was kept in a crate as a trophy by Gentil while he remained in Africa.
 Gentil at one point opened the crate to show some of the Banda people that Rabih was dead, and promised that the skull of Muhammad al-Sanussi, sultan of Dar al Kuti, would soon join his collection.
 It was common for European colonial forces in this time to collect human remains in non-European territories after battles, through trade, or through grave robbing, to send back to Europe as anthropological specimens.
 In late 1900, Gentil sent Rabih's skull to Paris, where it became an anthropological specimen.
-Photographs were taken of the skull from the front and in profilem to be used in anthropological and anatomy teaching.
-It is possible that Gentil himself, an avid lecturer at the time, made use of these photographs himself.
+Photographs were taken of the skull from the front and in profile to be used in anthropological and anatomy teaching.
+It is possible that Gentil, an avid lecturer at the time, made use of these photographs himself.
 The photographs are currently kept by the Musée du Quai Branly in Paris.
 The skull was placed in the collections of the Musée de l'Homme in Paris and is believed to remain there, though its specimen number is apparently unknown.